mancers1/steam-archiver/README.md

 ## Usage

 Navigate to a profile page on backpack.tf, and the button will appear in the bottom right of the "Additional User Information" box.
+Additionally, you can navigate to an issue report and the button will appear next to the title.